scrummish/Space-Invaders-2018/README.md

 * jQuery - Assisted in creating the functionality
 * css - Used to style the game

+## User Stories

+1. User should be able to move players ship from left to right by using the directional keys

+2. User should be able to shoot a laser beam by pressing the spacebar

+3. User should be able to shoot laser beams as long as the spacebar is held down

+4. User should be able to visually keep track of enemies defeated

+5. User should be able to visually keep track of available lives

+6. User should be able to visually track how many enemies can pass him before game over

+7. User should be able to visually keep track of boss ships life

+8. User should be able to face an unlimited amount of enemy ships as long as the games in play

+9. User should see enemy ships spawn at random places

+## Wire Frames

 ## Versioning

 This is version 1